lvkaszus/lvkaszuswebsite-flask/english/README.md

 # lvkaszuswebsite - English Language
 - My Official website one to one in English language. (https://en.lvkasz.us)

-- Go back and go to /english folder for English language.
+- Go back and go to /polish folder for Polish language.

 ## Font Awesome
 - This repository uses Font Awesome library. (https://github.com/FortAwesome/Font-Awesome)